pspete/psPAS/docs/collections/_commands/New-PASAccountObject.md

 # New-PASAccountObject

 ## SYNOPSIS
-Creates hashtable strucured to be used as input for add account operations
+Creates hashtable structured to be used as input for add account operations

 ## SYNTAX